Identify contacts not in a small group

 Some of your groups might be discipleship groups, while others might serve another purpose.
 The Group Tags filter can be used to match those who are not in a particular type of group.
 You can also filter based on the Groups status - ideal if you have termly groups and you want to match against just Active groups or Future groups, or Active & Future groups.
 Click Generate to apply the filter and see the matching results.

 You can easily Communicate directly to the contacts in the report results, ideal if you want to invite them to an upcoming small group promotional event.
-The report results can also be emailed on to another contact/user - select Send report - and you can add the report people to a Tag.
+The report results can also be emailed to another contact/user - select Send report - and you can add the report people to a Tag.

 View a map of contacts who are not in a small group

-The Map version of the Not in a group report works in exactly the same way as the list version above, with the same report filtering options.
-There are also Map Options to plot a radius around each group so that you can more easily visually identify who is within a reasonable proximity of each group.
+The Map version of the Not in a group report works in the same way as the list version above, with the same report filtering options.
+There are also Map Options to plot a radius around each group so that you can more easily visually identify who is within reasonable proximity of each group.

 When planning for new groups, it can be especially helpful to see a map of your existing groups and those not in a group plotted on the same map.
-This report can help you direct people to a nearby group or highlight geographical areas where new groups might be needed - perhaps one of the reasons a grouping of people are not in a small group is because there isn't one nearby!
+This report can help you direct people to a nearby group or highlight geographical areas where new groups might be needed - perhaps one of the reasons a grouping of people is not in a small group is because there isn't one nearby!

 Clicking on a map pin or group marker displays details of the person or group.